Nikolai Golushko

-Biography
+Life and career

-He was born to a family of Grey Klin Ukrainians.
-In 1959 he graduated from the law faculty of Tomsk university.
-He worked in KGB from 1963 on (for many years as an officer in the Fifth department, that aimed at suppressing 'ideological diversions' and political dissent).
+Golushko was born to a family of Grey Klyn Ukrainians.
+In 1959 he graduated from the law faculty of Tomsk University.
+He worked in the KGB from 1963 on (for many years as an officer in the Fifth department, that aimed at suppressing 'ideological diversions' and political dissent).

 From 1987 to 1991 Golushko was the chairman of the Committee for State Security of the Ukrainian SSR (KDB).
 He was a member of the Communist Party of the Soviet Union from 1963 to 1991.
 Following August 1991 independence of Ukraine Golushko stayed on as chairman of the newly formed Security Service of Ukraine for four months before moving to Russia.

 From 1992 first deputy of the minister of security of the Russian Federation.
 From July to December 1993 Golushko as acting minister of security of the Russian Federation.
-From December 1993 to February 1994 he was the director of the Federal Service of Counter-intelligence of the Russian Federation.
+From December 1993 to February 1994 he was the director of the Director of the Federal Security Service.
 According to Yevgenia Albats, Golushko was forced to step down in 1994, after he had refused Yeltsin's request to bar State Duma from granting amnesty to the October 1993 rebels.

-Golushko's military rank is Colonel General.
+Golushko's military rank was Colonel General.

+Golushko died in Moscow on 10 August 2025, at the age of 88.